govau/design-system-site/content/components/form/hint-text.md

 ---
 ## Hint text

-Hint text is used to guide the user on what they need to enter into the input.
+Hint text can be used to provide more context that will help the user successfully complete the form field.